|David Haertzen, Principal Enterprise Architect|

 Metadata describes columns within tables:

-managed through a combination of people, process and tools.
+Data warehousing and business intelligence metadata is best managed through a combination of people, process and tools.

-how and when to use tools as well as the benefits to be gained
+The people side requires that people be trained in the importance and use of metadata.
+They need to understand how and when to use tools as well as the benefits to be gained through metadata.

 Metadata can be managed through individual tools: